-John Gandolfo is IFC’s Vice President and Treasurer.
+John Gandolfo is IFC’s Vice President, Economics and Private Sector Development (acting) and Treasurer.
 In these capacities, Mr. Gandolfo leads a global team responsible for managing IFC’s financial position, safeguarding the organization’s international triple-A rating and maintaining IFC’s standing as a premier issuer in the global capital markets.

 Mr. Gandolfo leads IFC’s Treasury and Syndications global team in delivering on IFC’s strategy to create markets and mobilize private capital for development.
 The team manages over $100 billion in liquid assets, global market borrowings, and derivatives transactions.
 It is responsible for strengthening local-currency financing by arranging and executing local-currency and risk-management transactions for clients and raising third-party capital through innovative syndication and mobilization platforms such as the Managed Co-Lending Portfolio Program (MCPP).